evereverland/2019/README.md

-<span style=display:none; >[You are now in a GitLab source code view - click this link to view Read Me file as a web page]( https://evereverland.github.io/ "View file as a web page." ) </span>
+<span style="display:none;">[You are now in a GitLab source code view - click this link to view Read Me file as a web page](https://evereverland.github.io/ "View file as a web page.")</span>

 # EverEverLand Read Me

-_Mission: To enable individuals and families, using digital media, to knit together the threads of a life to preserve memories and artefacts for posterity.
-What is remembered, lives._
+*Mission: To enable individuals and families, using digital media, to knit together the threads of a life to preserve memories and artefacts for posterity.
+What is remembered, lives.*

 ## What this website is about